 Choose a fresh sunny day and head out for an autumn picnic – soak up nature and the changing seasons as you take time out to relax and enjoy some good food and company.

-When doing autumn picnics I tend to take flasks of soup, rustic bread and delicious cakes.
-Get our delicious vegetarian soup recipes here – they’re perfect for autumn.
+When doing fall picnics I tend to take flasks of soup, rustic bread and delicious cakes.
+Get our delicious vegetarian soup recipes here – they’re perfect for fall.

-You can make a lovely atmospheric autumn lantern or luminary with just an old glass jam jar, some foraged autumn leaves, some glue and a tea light candle (or battery tea light if you prefer no-flame)
+You can make a lovely atmospheric fall lantern or luminary with just an old glass jam jar, some foraged fallen leaves, some glue and a tea light candle (or battery tea light if you prefer no-flame)

 One of the BEST parts of autumn is the clothes!
-Layers of lovely warm jumpers, scarves, boots with dresses – autumn is just the best time of year.
+Layers of lovely warm jumpers, scarves, boots with dresses – fall is just the best time of year.

 When Halloween is just days away head off to the local pumpkin patch and choose a lovely pumpkin for carving into a Halloween lantern.